 With love and thanks, POCF Podcaster

 *I reached out to see if she’d like to be a guest on the podcast to share her experience as a feminist scholar navigating the commercial fishing life.
-I hope to share her story with you soon!
+You can learn more about Danielle Hall on this episode here!

 So much so that the first day made me pause to recognize the energy shifts that occur in a space like this for myself and other women attending; it’s a combination of keeping your head down and not making eye contact for uninvited conversations but owning your space and being a strong presence that people pay attention to you when you visit a booth.

-It’s its own kind of wilderness.
+It’s its kind of wilderness.
 Trying to be invisible and visible at the same time.

-I’ve met people who are open and helpful and others who made no effort to acknowledge me.
-No brand or company is worth the time if they don’t align with your values and ESPECIALLY if they pay you no mind.
+I’ve met people who are open and helpful and others who do not acknowledge me.
+No brand or company is worth the time if they don’t align with your values, especially if they pay you no mind.
 Byeeee.
 On to the next…

-Anyway, that was a brief of day one.
+That was a brief of day one.
 I’m sitting on the couch of my Airbnb in the Irish Channel, conveniently a block from one of my best friend’s houses.
-I plan to hit up the conference, then go to lunch with my friend.
-I’m staying through to next week, so I can hunker down and gather my notes from this past year and get a new game plan together for 2024.
+I plan to attend the conference, then have lunch with my friend.
+I’m staying through to next week so I can hunker down and gather my notes from this past year and get a new game plan together for the next…”